Your Academic Adviser

 Most of the programs are offered in cooperation with other colleges and universities whose representatives are always pleased to answer questions by phone and email.
 In addition, a number of program representatives come to campus and hold program information meetings during the fall semester.
 The OCS Office will send you a regularly updated schedule of these meetings, and you are also welcome to talk with program representatives by getting in touch with the program; contact information is available on the OCS website.

 Every semester, large numbers of Grinnell students return from studying off campus.
 Talking with returned students is essential to making an intelligent decision.
-You will find a list of past OCS students in the back of the OCS Handbook and also in the Student Directory on the OCS website.
+You will find a list of past OCS students in the back of the OCS Handbook.
 You may wish to contact OCS programs directly to obtain contact information for recent non-Grinnell participants.

 Grinnell College is fortunate to have a diverse student body from many parts of the world.
 International students may be able to provide you with valuable insights and information to help you in making a decision about where to study off campus.
-The International Students Office can provide names of students from specified countries.
+The Office of International Student Affairs can provide names of students from specified countries.